linkzeldagg/Projects/README.md

 # Projects

 This page briefly shows works done by me.
 Those work are mostly done by interest and not that formal.

 ### Machine Learning and Pattern Recognition

-I don't have many projects done & ready to show in Machine Learning, but I do Machine Learning from 2015 and loves it most.
 I learned many things, done many experiments, but only little of them was "project enough" to be shown here.
+I do Machine Learning from 2015 and love it at most.

 **2016, Shape Reconigition** C# / DirectDraw
 * Based on shape context (referenced to related paper)